sarnickaa/prac/javascript_questions.md

+#### Explain Event Delegation
+its an event handling pattern - where if you have multiple elements that must have the same event occur - you put the event handler on their common ancestor only instead of on each element

+i.e. instead of an onClick handler on each element of a table/list etc. - a catch-all handler is set up on the <ul> or <table> element.

+table.onClick = function(event) {
+let target = event.target // wherever the click was

+if(target.tagName != 'td') return // if not a datacell ignore, else

+highlight(target) // apply highlight
+}

 #### Explain how this works in JavaScript
 'this' refers to the context of a function. i.e. what OWNS the function as it is being executed?